-15 SNMP Support
+14 SNMP Support

-Simple Network Management Protocol (SNMP) is a protocol that allows the management many network devices over the network from a remote management station (SNMP manager).
+Simple Network Management Protocol (SNMP) is a protocol that enables the management of many network devices over the network from a remote management station (SNMP manager).

 The manager station can request data from the managed stations (SNMP agents) or it can change the value of data on the agents.